lifebottle/Tales-of-Destiny-DC/README.md

 - https://www.romhacking.net/utilities/1419/

 ## Credits
-- Thanks to the Temple of Tales Translations team (Temple-tales.ru) for providing tools to edit story and skits
+- Thanks to the temple of Tales Translations team (http://temple-tales.ru/translations.html) for providing tools to edit story and skits
 - Thanks to dizzycrunch and chucho1224 for sending me resources to speed up the patch
 - Thanks to saito for sending me tools for packaging ISO files properly
 - Thanks to Alizor for helping me get started with wonderful resources